 "Sea Turtle & Trash Talk"

 In 2018, Amy traveled back to her hometown of Hilliard, Florida, to talk with the Hilliard Summer Youth Campers.
 The children were eager to learn about sea turtles, sea shells, and the marine debris that washes up from the ocean.
-They took home sea turtle stickers, pencils, paper drinking straws, and education materials.
+They took home sea turtle stickers, pencils, paper drinking straws, and educational materials.

 Wild Amelia Festival